Go to top button

-Bathing sites with excellent water quality by location (sdg_14_40)
+Bathing waters with excellent quality by location (sdg_14_40)

 Compiling agency: Eurostat, the statistical office of the European Union